session-replay-tools/tcpcopy/README.md

 	    Assume 61.135.233.219 is the actual IP address which is the default gateway, while 61.135.233.161 is the IP address of the assistant server.
-We set the following route commands to route all extenal responses to the assistant server.
+We set the following route commands to route all external responses to the assistant server.

            route del default gw 61.135.233.219
            route add default gw 61.135.233.161